Create device groups

 Assign a user to a specific Autopilot device

 You can assign a licensed Intune user to a specific Autopilot device.
-This assignment:
+For supported OEMs, this assignment will:

-- Lets you set a custom greeting name.
+- Allows setting of a custom greeting name.

 - Azure Active Directory Company Branding has been configured.

-Assigning a user to a specific Autopilot device doesn't work if you are using ADFS.
+Assigning a user to a specific Autopilot device doesn't work if you're using ADFS.

-In the Microsoft Endpoint Manager admin center, choose Devices > Windows > Windows enrollment > Devices (under Windows Autopilot Deployment Program > choose the device > Assign user.
+In the Microsoft Intune admin center, choose Devices > Windows > Windows enrollment > Windows Autopilot Deployment Program > Devices > choose the device > Assign user.

 Choose an Azure user licensed to use Intune and choose Select.